Greatest Literature banner

 A spiritual mystery

-If you come to Chesterton's avowed masterpiece expecting a piece of early twentieth-century realism, you're going to be very surprised.
+If you come to G.K.
+Chesterton's avowed masterpiece expecting a piece of early twentieth-century realism, you're going to be very surprised.

 In fact, I can't think of anything that might prepare you for The Man Who Was Thursday.